selmaVH1/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

     Download STAC item assets

-Select the path and the objects you want to download.
+Downloaded assets include the main dataset and any auxiliary files such as thumbnails or style files.
-It contains the main dataset and other auxiliary data (e.g. style, thumbnail, etc).
+After download, use standard QGIS tools (e.g., |raster|:guilabel:`Add Raster Layer...`) to load and display the data.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE This will be automatically updated by the find_set_subst.py script.